Benjamin Harrison: 6 Major Achievements

 - He was involved in negotiating an amicable deal between labor and management during the Great Railroad Strike of 1877.

 - The Land Revision Act of 1891 allowed Harrison to set up the National Forest Reserves.
-A whopping 13 million acres of land were devoted to this course.
+A staggering 13 million acres of land were devoted to this objective.

 - His term of office saw the admission of six western states to the Union.
 In November 1889, North Dakota, South Dakota, Montana, and Washington were admitted.
 Idaho and Wyoming followed suit in July, 1890.
 No other president in our nation’s history had this number of states admitted during their tenure.